aimenobaid/CSC120-FinalProject--groupfiles/README.md

     - **help is abstract in Island rn, is that good or?
     - AIMEN:
-            Changing strategy for moving between locations- hard code new location objects when game starts and change all move methods to return these exisiting locations and not new instances **In Progress**
-            Rewritting help() **In Progress**
+        -Consistent help() in every child class **YES** -New strategy for moving around, consistent for all child classes completed **YES** --> note to Sharmila and Anna: we should double check that all the moving methods
+                    //are taking you where you need to go based on the map.
+        -Fix the shelter building logic in island and player, consistent in all child classes. **YES** --> NorthShore and LightForest simply allow shelters.
+                --> Mountain and Dark Forest allow shelters too but success depends on luck.
+                --> Stream, Waterfall, Cave and SouthShore do not allow building a shelter by default.
+        -Fix rest in Player **YES**
+                --> Works consistently with buildshelter logic and gives specific messages for different locations -Fix eat and drink in Player **YES**
+                --> Now it increments actions and deducts from inventory.
+                --> Can eat all types of food not just fish.
-            Starting to write game ending events based on luck **In progress**
+        -Starting to write game ending events based on luck **In progress**

 3) write game endings and luck-related events- resuce, volcanic eruption, other deaths, etc